-AXA Assurances Vie Luxembourg is primarily responsible for managing its insurance risks linked to underwriting, pricing and reserving.
+AXA Assurances Luxembourg is primarily responsible for managing its insurance risks linked to underwriting, pricing and reserving.
 It is also responsible for taking appropriate actions in response to changes in insurance cycles and to the political and economic environments in which it operates.

-In the context of the business performed, as described in section A1(3) (and in the beginning of section C) of this report, AXA Assurances Vie Luxembourg is exposed to the following main risks: Lapse risk due to lapses higher than planned, mortality risk due to deaths higher than planned for protection business or to longevity risk due to an increase of life expectancy higher than expected.
+In the context of the business performed, as described in section A1(3) (and in the beginning of section C) of this report, AXA Assurances Luxembourg is exposed to the following main risks: natural catastrophe risks, concentration risk in case of large number of claims in a concentrated area.
+For both risks, reinsurance solutions have been implemented.

-AXA Assurances Vie Luxembourg' overall exposure to underwriting risks is covered by AXA's Solvency Capital Requirement metric, as detailed in the above Section "Solvency II capital position", and taken into account in AXA's liquidity risk management framework (see Section C4).
-Sensitivity analyses of its Solvency II ratio to material risk events are detailed in the above Section "AXA's Luxembourg Target Capital and risk sensitivity".
+AXA Assurances Luxembourg' overall exposure to underwriting risks is covered by AXA's Solvency Capital Requirement metric, as detailed in the above Section "Solvency II capital position", and taken into account in AXA's liquidity risk management framework (see Section C4).
+Sensitivity analyses of its Solvency II ratio to material risk events are detailed in the above Section "AXA's Luxembourg Target Capital and risk sensitivity"